xiaoyang-sde/knowledge-base/docs/computer-science/algorithm-design/03-graphs.md

 ### Connected Component

-The connected component of G containing s is the set of nodes that are reachable from the starting node s.
+The connected component of $G$ containing s is the set of nodes that are reachable from the starting node s.
 BFS is one possible way to produce this component.

 To find this connected component, we define $R = {s}$.
 While we find an edge `(u, v)` where $u \in R$ and $v \notin R$, add v to R.